 - Production Units Method: In this method, the depreciation is ascertained by making a comparison of actual production with the estimated production.

-- Depletion Method: As the name suggests, depletion method is used when there is the exhaustion of natural resources like oil reserves, coal deposits and so on.
+- Depletion Method: As the name suggests, the depletion method is used when there is the exhaustion of natural resources like oil reserves, coal deposits and so on.

 Depreciation is a non-cash expenditure, and so, it does not result in cash outflow from the business.
 Moreover, it does not create funds rather it highlights the fact that a fixed amount should be retained from the profits, for the replacement of asset, to continue operations.